Amir-Rastkhadiv/fun-gym/README.md

 [How is the distinction between functional and non-functional requirements essential?](https://reqtest.com/requirements-blog/functional-vs-non-functional-requirements/)

+  - #### Bussines ruless:
+There needs to be a set of rules that takes into account the user stories and their interactions with the system as well as what is realistically possible.
+This requires me  to develop a means of turning these stories into reality.
+Below are my planned releases:

 - #### Releases
   - Development of Fun Gym's front-end:
      - Release 1: Revealing the name, the website link, and the links to the documentation to your design team in particular colleagues along with a simple comic illustration showing heart as love, fitness and health, and a victory sign as the hope for people as well as a message to keep them awake by showing progress bar with a percentage that fun gym is soon to arrive.
 Make sure it is responsive on all devices.